Chirag-ahir/JAVA-All-Basic/README.md

   What is meant by Java is plateform independent?<br>
   Java is platform-independent because it uses a virtual machine.
 The Java programming language and all APIs are compiled into bytecodes.
 Bytecodes are effectively platform-independent.
 The virtual machine takes care of the differences between the bytecodes for the different platforms.

+  Bydefault classes in Java are public or private?<br>
+  By default all the classes in Java are public that's why we put Public keyword in beginning of classes.